Free Bud Light? What to know about July 4th rebate

 If this seems familiar, it’s because the same promotion was also offered over Memorial Day Weekend.

 The Bud Light brand has gotten much attention in the news due to pushback after the company partnered with a transgender social media influencer earlier this year.
-Just recently, the No. 1 beer in America fell to the No. 2 spot in sales, behind the new king of beers Modelo Especial.
+Just recently, the No. 1 beer in America fell to the No. 2 spot in sales behind Modelo Especial.

 Head to the Bud Light website to find out more about the rebate.